Take-Some-Bytes/colonialwars-server/docs/config.md

 ### ``PLAYER_SPEED``
 ***DEPRECATED***: The speed of the player when in a game.

-Leave this as the default; a new option to configure player speed will appear in map save files sometime in the near future.
+Edit the player properties in a map save file instead.

 Default is 0.9.